 Caesars Superdome boasts some impressive eating and dining options, and you’re guaranteed to find something that meets your taste.
 Classic game foods like hot dogs, burgers, and pizza will be located everywhere throughout the stadium, and beer and other beverages will never be more than a short walk away.

-There are also tons of exciting and unique food options at Caesars Superdome that might strike your fancy.
+There are also tons of exciting and unique food options that might strike your fancy.
 Here are a few treats we’d recommend:

 - Cajun Corner, located throughout the stadium, serves alligator sausage, jambalaya, and more.